Hymir

-Hymir (Old Norse: /non/) is a jötunn in Norse mythology, and the owner of a brewing-cauldron fetched by the thunder god Thor for Ægir, who wants to hold a feast for the Æsir (gods).
+Hymir (Old Norse: /ˈhymɪɹ̝/) is a jötunn in Norse mythology, and the owner of a brewing-cauldron fetched by the thunder-god Thor for Ægir, who wants to hold a feast for the Æsir (gods).
 In Hymiskviða, Hymir is portrayed as the father of Týr, but in Skáldskaparmál, Odin is Týr's father.

 Name

 The etymology of the Old Norse name Hymir remains unclear.
 It is perhaps related to the Norwegian humen ('limp, weary') or humre ('whinny'; compare with MHG hummen 'hum').
 Andy Orchard has proposed the translation 'creeper'.

 Hymir is often used in kennings as a modifier for jötnarr.

 Attestations

 Hymiskviða and Gylfaginning

 Hymiskviða recounts how Thor and Týr obtain the cauldron from Hymir.
 His skull is unusually hard, and Thor breaks a cup by throwing it at Hymir's head.

 Hymiskviða also recounts Thor's fishing for Jörmungandr, the Midgard serpent.
 Thor goes fishing with Hymir, using the head of Hymir's best ox for bait, and catches Jörmungandr, who then either breaks loose or, as told in the Gylfaginning of the Prose Edda, is cut loose by Hymir.
 The Prose Edda provides the additional detail that while Thor was attempting to pull Jörmungandr in, his feet went through the bottom of the boat.

 Hymir is also portrayed in Hymiskviða as a jötunn and the father of the god Týr.
 Scholar John Lindow notes that this may be a unique situation in Norse mythology, for if Loki also has a jötunn father, Fárbauti, he is only "enumerated among the Æsir" as Snorri Sturluson puts it in Gylfaginning, and thus not really part of their group.